jennyzhang8800/edx-documentation/en_us/shared/manage_discussions/set_up_divided_discussions.rst

 What are Divided Discussions?
 ******************************

-In divided discussion topics, the posts, responses, and comments within the discussion are separated so that learners participate in the discussion only with other members of the same group (either the same cohort or the same enrollment track).
+Divided discussion topics are visible to all learners, but the posts, responses, and comments within these topics are divided so that learners participate in the discussion only with other members of the same group (either the same cohort or the same enrollment track).

-Divided discussion topics are visible to all learners but the posts, responses, and comments within these topics are divided so that they are visible only to members of the same group.
 For example, you have two enrollment tracks in your course ("Audit" and "Verified").
-If you choose to divide discussions based on enrollment track groups, and specify that a course-wide discussion topic called "Assignments" is divided, then although all learners see the topic, learners in the "Audit" track interact only with posts, responses and comments from other learners in the "Audit" track, and learners in the "Verified" track interact only with posts, responses and comments from learners in the "Verified" track.
+If you choose to divide discussions based on enrollment track groups, and specify that a course-wide discussion topic called "Assignments" is divided, then although all learners see the topic, learners in the "Audit" track interact only with posts, responses, and comments from other learners in the "Audit" track, and learners in the "Verified" track interact only with posts, responses, and comments from learners in the "Verified" track.

-Posts, responses, and comments within unified discussion topics are visible to all learners in the course, regardless of cohort.
+Discussion topics that are not divided are unified.
+All learners in the course can see and respond to posts, responses, and comments from any other learner in the course.

 To make specific content-specific discussion topics visible only to certain groups, you can change the visibility settings on the discussion components.
 For